shirleyobih1/path-cc.github.io/_services/credit-accounts.md

 PATh dedicated resources are _not_ the same as the [Open Science Pool (OSPool)](https://opensciencegrid.org/about/open_science_pool/).
 The OSPool is composed of in-kind and mostly opportunitistic resources that can interrupt jobs at any time.

-Dedicated PATh-mananaged resources are funded by NSF and accessible via the PATh credit account system, such that PATh-managed resources support longer runtimes and larger jobs (in terms of number of CPU cores, RAM) compared with the OSPool's opportunitic resources.
+Dedicated PATh-managed resources are funded by NSF and accessible via the PATh credit account system, such that PATh-managed resources support longer runtimes and larger jobs (in terms of number of CPU cores, RAM) compared with the OSPool's opportunitic resources.